marko-knoebl/cc-course-web/chapter-3-team-project-pizza-frontend-and-api.md

 Don't use any component libraries - create all UI components by yourselves

 Those students who are more familiar with APIs and _fetch_ should take care of these aspects of the application

+The website(s) should only consist of a single page - e.g. the list of pizzas and the order previw / form should all be on one page; in chapter 5 you will learn how to show different "pages" via the "React Router"

 ## API and hosting